DomiKamu/OhmerPrems/README.md

 ![](docs/modules/FranKe/_img/AnimFranKeModelsV2.gif)

 :information_source: _FranKe_ module now is available as part of stable release (v2.6.9) of OhmerPrems plugin, all track roles and features are fully operational and tested on all platforms.
-However, file operations (Open/Save either for full sequencer, simple pattern, and simple track), and some track & pattern operations (such copy, move, initialize, randomize) still under development, and planned for next release (will be **v2.6.11**).
-Also, prior to resume 6OP-DX development, next milestone about _FranKe_ module is to complete its User's Manual (also, YouTube videos are under consideration, as complement).
+However, many sequencer, pattern and track operations (such Open, Save As, Initialize, Copy, Paste, and so on) via context menus, remain under development, and planned for next release (will be **v2.6.11** instead v2.6.10).
+Also, prior to resume 6OP-DX development (planned later for v2.6.12), next milestone about _FranKe_ module is to add missing context menus and to complete its User's Manual (also, YouTube videos are under consideration, as complement).

 ----
 ## **Work-in-Progress (postponed for weeks) module: 6OP-DX** (No sound to outputs at the moment!)